HimanchalChandra/Object-Detection-with-Voice-Feedback-YOLO-v3-and-gTTS/README.md

 ## Voice Feedback

-We can use bx & by relative to W & H to determine the position of the objects detected and send it as a text string to gTTS
+We can use bx & by relative to W & H to determine the position of the objects detected and send it as a text string to gTTS.

 ### **Note**:
 You need to download the [yolo pretrained weights](https://pjreddie.com/media/files/yolov3.weights) to get started with the code.